 Rapid Cycle Leadership Development – You Need it!

-phrase d accroche rencontre internet These otherwise proven HR processes were not able to eliminate anywhere near the majority of dysfunctional leadership behaviours.
+rencontre lotoise These otherwise proven HR processes were not able to eliminate anywhere near the majority of dysfunctional leadership behaviours.
 This is particularly concerning since these are behaviours which directly affect the top and bottom lines negatively.

 Here is an example.
 Let’s take a look at a team where there is a history of results not living up to expectations.
 After a quick review of the team and how it functions, we generate an idea as to why it is under-performing. let’s say the idea is misalignment.
 Team members never really commit to decisions and action steps because they have not fully bought in to the plan.
 There is always one or 2 people who have not delivered their part of the team work on time and of the right quality.
 It is often unclear why that is and there is even disagreement about what was decided.
 The team members have all been on seminars learning about productive meetings and collaboration, but the problem persists.